 Usually, when you try to play, RTMP publishes directly which is RTMP playback, you should expect somewhere around 3-second latency but with WebRTC playback, much lower levels of latency are achievable with Ant Media Server.

 Let’s see how to use XSplit for streaming step by step guide;

 1. Install the XSplit

 Download XSplit from xsplit.com and Install it.
-It is only available in Windows 7 or newer and currently not supported neither in Linux or Mac Os.
+It is only available in Windows 7 or newer and is currently not supported either in Linux or Mac Os.

 2. Provide Sources

-When you open the XSplit, it will ask the canvas option for different purposes.
+When you open the XSplit, it will ask for the canvas option for different purposes.
 They are easy to manipulate with drag and drop.
-Also you can do much more than the default presets that is provided by XSplit itself by adding keybinds to change scenes and add custom scenes according to your needs.
+Also, you can do much more than the default presets that are provided by XSplit itself by adding keybinds to change scenes and add custom scenes according to your needs.